 The Fergus Falls campus has college owned and operated student housing options available.
-Our campus offers two housing options, College Manor and Williams Hillside Village, with a total of 38 apartment-style housing units that each house up to four students.
+Our campus offers two housing options, with a total of 38 apartment-style housing units with College Manor housing four students and Williams Hillside housing three students per unit.
 All apartments are furnished with living room, dining room and bedroom furniture.
 The college recommends on-campus living as a positive collegiate experience.
 These housing facilities are substance free, including alcohol and tobacco, regardless of the age of residents.